 In 2004, after a series of floods in which artifacts, including Margaret the Mummy, had to be evacuated over flood waters, the Museum made the decision to vacate the pump station and find a new home.
 At this point, the Museum also merged with the Children's Museum of Iredell County and became Iredell Museums.
 The Museum's new tagline – "Children, Arts, Heritage" – was exemplified in its three locations: Kids @ Play, Court St Gallery, and Gregory Creek Homestead.
 In 2015, the Kids @ Play location was closed, and the hands-on elements were integrated into the Court St Gallery space with the opening of NANO, an interactive exhibit teaching kids and families the importance of nanotechnology.
 Renovations began at the end of 2015 and continued until the grand re-opening of the Museum in March 2016 with The Mummy Treasure of Al Faiyum, featuring Margaret the Mummy.

 Today, the Museum hosts interactive, family-friendly exhibits alongside the permanent display of the Mummy and the STEAM Studio, as well as living history programs at Gregory Creek Homestead.
 As the Museum grows with the community, we hope to open another gallery space in our current building.

-For information about how you can help with that project, please contact Angel Johnston, Operations Manager, at the phone number below or using the Contact Us form.
+For information about how you can help with that project, please contact Hadley Mason, Programs Coordinator, at the phone number below or using the Contact Us form.